 1/3 cup peanut butter

 2 tablespoons honey

 Preheat the oven to 275 degrees.
 In a large bowl, combine the flour, oatmeal, wheat germ, peanut butter, vegetable oil, honey, baking powder, and water.
 Mix thoroughly.

 Roll out the dough to 1/2 inch thickness on a lightly floured surface.
 Cut into desired shapes and place on baking sheets.

 In a small bowl, mix together the egg and milk to make a glaze.
 Brush glaze over the biscuits.

-Bake for 40-50 minutes until biscuits are golden and firm.
+Bake for 40-50 minutes until the biscuits are golden and firm.
 Cool.

 From Cindi Roberts